Windows Subsystem for Linux: WSL 1

-LXSS Manager Service is the service in charge of interacting with the subsystem (through the drivers lxss.sys and lxcore.sys), and the way that Bash.exe (not to be confused with the Shells provided by the Linux distributions) launches the Linux processes, as well as handling the Linux system calls and the binary locks during their execution.
-All Linux processes invoked by a particular user go into a "Linux Instance" (usually, the first invoked process is init).
+LXSS Manager Service is the service in charge of interacting with the subsystem (through the drivers lxss.sys and lxcore.sys), and the way that Bash.exe (not to be confused with the Shells provided by the Linux distributions) launches the processes, as well as handling the Linux system calls and the binary locks during their execution.
+All processes invoked by a particular user go into a so called "Linux Instance" (usually the first invoked process is init).
 Once all the applications are closed, the instance is closed.

-WSL 1's design featured no hardware emulation / virtualization (unlike other projects such as coLinux) and makes direct use of the host file system (through VolFS and DrvFS) and some parts of the hardware, such as the network, which guarantees interoperability.
+WSL 1's design featured no hardware emulation / virtualization (unlike other projects such as coLinux) and made direct use of the host file system (through VolFS and DrvFS) and some parts of the hardware, such as the network, which guarantees interoperability.
 Web servers for example, can be accessed through the same interfaces and IP addresses configured on the host, and shares the same restrictions on the use of ports that require administrative permissions, or ports already occupied by other applications.
 There are certain locations (such as system folders) and configurations whose access/modification is restricted, even when running as root, with sudo from the shell.
-An instance with elevated privileges must be launched in order to get "sudo" to give real root privileges, and allow such access.
+An instance with elevated privileges must be launched in order to get "sudo" to give administrator privileges, and allow such access.